 - Build volume: 210 x 297 x 210 mm

-Spanish 3D printer manufacturer BCN3D have made a name for themselves for reliable, dual extruder 3D printers with a twist.
-Their printers, including the Sigma, Sigmax and the Epsilon, all use BCN3D’s IDEX (Independent Dual Extruder System) technology, unique in the industry.
+Spanish 3D printer manufacturer BCN3D have made a name for themselves for reliable dual extruder 3D printers with a twist.
+Their printers, including their Sigma range and the Epsilon, all use BCN3D’s IDEX 3D printing technology (Independent Dual Extruder System) — a unique and key advantage.

-IDEX dual extruder technology means each extruder can move completely independently, not restricted to working on the same model at the same time as with other 3D printers.
-Two different parts can be created simultaneously, cutting the time to create multiple small parts in half.
-The Sigma also features high quality E3D hot ends for good quality printing with many different materials, including tougher filaments, and the filament run-out sensor informs you when filament is low.
+IDEX 3D printing allows each extruder to move completely independently, not restricted to working on the same model at the same time as with other 3D printers.
+Two different parts can be created simultaneously, halving the time taken to create multiple small parts.
+The Sigma D25 also features high quality E3D hot ends for good quality printing with many different materials, including tougher filaments, and the filament run-out sensor informs you when filament is low.

-For those who need a 3D printer for rapid prototyping, the ability to print multiple parts simultaneously can be a huge advantage.
-The BCN3D Sigma uses 2.85mm filaments instead of the standard 1.75mm, so take note of this, but is compatible with any 2.85mm filament.
+For those who need a 3D printer for rapid prototyping, the ability to print multiple parts simultaneously to test is a huge advantage.
+The BCN3D Sigma D25 uses 2.85mm filaments instead of the standard 1.75mm, so take note of this, but is compatible with any 2.85mm filament.
 You can use a variety of 3D printer nozzle sizes, ranging from 0.3mm to 1.0mm, and it also has a clear and easy-to-navigate touchscreen interface.

-Interestingly, the Sigma is also an open source 3D printer, with the printer’s firmware, process, software and other files available on the BCN3D GitHub.
+Interestingly, the Sigma D25 is also an open source 3D printer, with the printer’s firmware, process, software and other files available on the BCN3D GitHub.
 It works seamlessly with Cura 3D slicer, and is easy to set up and use from the get-go.
 It’s a great, reliable and effective dual extruder 3D printer overall.
+With 50-micron resolution, it’s a high quality and high resolution 3D printer for accurate rapid prototyping.

 - Company based: Holland

 Ultimaker are another desktop 3D printing giant who create fused deposition modeling printers that have won many awards.
-Featuring a dual extruder and up to 20 micron accuracy, the Ultimaker 3 is a fantastic option for small businesses, makers, and prosumers.
+Featuring a dual extruder and up to an incredible 20-micron accuracy, the Ultimaker S3 is a fantastic option for small businesses, makers, and prosumers alike.

 - Company based: China

-- Price: $3,999 — Available on Amazon USA and worldwide here / Available on Dynamism Store here
+- Price: $3,999 — Available on Amazon here / Available on Dynamism Store here / Available on Matterhackers here

 - Build volume: 305 x 305 x 300 mm

 The Raise3D Pro2 also boasts a fantastic build volume, at 305 x 305 x 300 mm, easily enough for everyday and industrial printing needs.
-The printer is also very accurate, with a 0.01mm minimum layer height, and a 7 inch touchscreen to operate the printer.
+The printer is also very accurate, with a 0.01mm minimum layer height, and has a 7-inch touchscreen for easy printer operation.
 At just under $4,000, the Raise3D Pro2 is overall a fantastic dual extruder printer for the price tag.

 - Company based: Holland